 Website: Roden Crater 1995-2003

 RodenCrater.org documented James Turrell’s Roden Crater project.
-It was commissioned by Michael Govan at Dia in 1995, online until 2003 when it was taken down in an attempt to stem the tide of uninvited enthusiasts to the site.
+It was commissioned by Michael Govan and The Dia Foundation in 1995.
+It remained online online until 2003 when it was taken down in an attempt to stem the tide of uninvited enthusiasts to the site.
 An achive of the site is available here.

 Websites were relatively rare at the time and this was conceived of as a living catalogue, both guide and documentation.
 The site was organized with a vertical spine of images that I felt spanned a theme running through James Turrell’s outlook: From Inside Looking Out to Outside Looking In.
 The front page acted as a Table of Contents to seven chapters divided into two sections.